ExplainDev/browser-extension/.github/ISSUE_TEMPLATE/feedback.md

 ---
 **Is your feeback related to a specific website?**
-Enter the URL and enter your feedback in free-form.
+Enter the URL and enter your experience and feedback in free-form.

 **Is your feedback related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]